 - Dan Boneh Professor, Computer Science

-- Encryption (single and double key)
+- Encryption (symmetric and public key)

 - Digital signatures and data integrity